jamon9000/submission-system-instructions/bju-git.md

 ![Submitter Dashboard](images/webui/submiter-dashboard.png)

-> Note: Submitter only works on campus or over VPN.
-If you are working off-campus, [install the VPN](https://rvpn.bju.edu).
-When asked for a portal, the portal is `rvpn.bju.edu`.

 To retrieve the clone URL, use the accordion menu to find the correct class and assignment.
 Then click the assignment.
 The url needed is at the top of the page.

 ![Submitter Assignment](images/webui/submiter-assignment.png)